PrestaShop/docs/src/content/1.7/themes/getting-started/tools-for-theme-designers.md

 * Unix/Linux: Oh come on, don't tell me you don't already use bash, tcsh, zsh or any other POSIX variation of the concept! :)

-There a many default tools and commands which you can use and even combine, but we're going to use some non-standards tools: npm, Git, Composer and Webpack.
+There are many default tools and commands which you can use and even combine, but we're going to use some non-standards tools: npm, Git, Composer and Webpack.
 Because they are non-standards, you will have to install and configure them first.

 Note that you do not HAVE TO use these exactly: you can choose alternatives such as Gulp or Grunt if you're more familiar with them.
 We simply use Webpack :)